hazelcast/hazelcast-jet/site/website/blog/2020-06-25-jdk-gc-benchmarks-rematch.md

 setting, 5,000, the state is half as large since every hastable contains just 5,000 keys.

-What the keyset size does affect is the allocation rate.
+What the keyset size does affect is allocation rate.
 The pipeline emits the full keyset every 10 milliseconds.
 For example, with 50,000 keys that's 5,000,000 result items per second.
-Since allocation rate and not keyset size is the relevant factor for GC performance, we use it on the X axis of the charts we'll be showing in a minute.
-More precisely, we use the combined input and output throughput as a proxy for allocation rate.
+If we add to that the rate of the input stream (a fixed million events per second), we get a value that is a good proxy for the overall allocation rate.
+This is why we chose combined input+output rate as the x-axis value in the charts that we'll be showing below.

 Here is the basic code of the pipeline, available on [GitHub](https://github.com/mtopolnik/jet-gc-benchmark/blob/round-2/src/main/java/org/example/StreamingRound2.java):